newaetech/chipwhisperer/docs/linux-install.rst

     python setup.py develop
     python -m pip install -r jupyter/requirements.txt

-You can check that the install succeeded by navigating to :code:`chipwhisperer/jupyter` and running:
+You can check that the install succeeded by navigating to :code:`chipwhisperer` and running:

 .. code:: bash